 It is widely known that trigger points can cause other symptoms like: “dizziness, vertigo, diarrhea, painful periods, colic, and heart palpitations”, just to name a few.

-Years ago I went to a physiotherapist headache 'specialist' who intended to recreate the migraine on the table.
-I did this for 8 months, yes - I know - who wants more migraines.
+Years ago I went to The Headache Clinic in Sydney run by a physiotherapist (headache 'specialist') who intended to recreate my migraine whilst on his table.
+I did this for 8 months.
+Yes - I know - who wants more migraines.
 But I eventually decided this was not my 'cure'.

-This year (2012) I had several myofascial release treatments from a muscle skeletal specialist and then 4 treatments of injections, 6 weeks apart.
+A few years ago (2012) I had several myofascial release treatments from a musculoskeletal specialist and then 4 treatments of red plasma injections (into trigger points), 6 weeks apart.
 This was a completely different experience.

-The release treatments helped immensely with the body pain, I will continue to have those when I need them.
-But I am sad to say they had no effect on my migraines.
+The release treatments helped immensely with the body pain, but I am sad to say they had no effect on my migraines.